oniehuis/JuChrom.jl/docs/src/man/transformation.md

 Mass spectrometry intensities may be stored as integrated ion counts over dwell intervals.
 Use [`withintensityunit`](@ref) when the numeric intensity values are known to have a unit that is not already recorded in the container.
-For ion counts, attach `u"count"`:
+Raw ion-count matrices are normally left unitless until they are dwell-normalized:

 ```@example 2
 using JuChrom